Melvin Guillard: Early career

 In 2005, Guillard defeated fellow future UFC veteran Roger Huerta by decision, but the fight was ruled a No Contest after Huerta appealed the decision to the commission, accusing Guillard of greasing between rounds one and two.

 The Ultimate Fighter 2

 Guillard participated in The Ultimate Fighter 2, but was eliminated from the competition after losing a unanimous decision to Josh Burkman.
 He returned on the season finale, defeating Marcus Davis by technical knockout due to a cut.
-Fighting again at Welterweight, Guillard lost his next fight to Josh Neer, submitting to a first round triangle choke.
+Fighting again at Welterweight, Guillard lost his next fight to Josh Neer at UFC Ultimate Fight Night 3 on January 16, 2006 submitting to a first round triangle choke.
 Guillard had earlier opened a large cut on Neer's forehead.
+This fight earned him the first ever Fight of the Night award.

 Ultimate Fighting Championship

 After the lightweight division was reinstated at UFC 58, Guillard began to transition to this weight class.
 He made his UFC lightweight debut at UFC 60, defeating Rick Davis by first-round KO.
 At UFC 63 on September 23, 2006, Guillard fought former WEC lightweight champion Gabe Ruediger and won the fight via KO by a body blow.
 Guillard next fought Joe Stevenson in the main event of UFC Fight Night 9 and submitted to a guillotine choke 27 seconds into the fight, after being stunned by a punch.
 Guillard also submitted in his next fight, against Rich Clementi at UFC 79, to a rear naked choke at 4:40 of the first round.
 Before and after the bout, the fighters talked trash.
 Guillard gave Clementi the finger during the introductions and attempted to attack him after the fight, but was restrained by referee Herb Dean.
 He was subsequently released from the UFC, but was brought back after a win in a minor promotion.

 Guillard returned to the UFC at UFC 86, knocking out Dennis Siver in 36 seconds and earning a Knockout of the Night bonus.
 He was slated to fight Spencer Fisher at UFC 90, but tore his ACL while training and was replaced by Shannon Gugerty.

 Guillard next won a split decision over Gleison Tibau at The Ultimate Fighter: United States vs. United Kingdom Finale on June 20, 2009.

 Guillard submitted to a guillotine choke by Nate Diaz on September 16, at UFC Fight Night: Diaz vs. Guillard.

 On February 6, 2010, Guillard faced Ronys Torres at UFC 109.
 He joined coach Greg Jackson's camp in Albuquerque, New Mexico to prepare for the fight.
 He showed improved submission defense and patience in the fight, winning a close unanimous decision (29-28, 29-28, 29-28).

 Guillard was scheduled to face Thiago Tavares at UFC 114, but Tavares was forced off the card with an elbow injury.
 Guillard instead fought and knocked out UFC newcomer Waylon Lowe in the first round.

 On September 25, 2010, Guillard won a split decision over Jeremy Stephens at UFC 119.